 Of course, not every case of turning down an offer should be taken as a mere ta’rof.
 Iranians are generous and hospitable and it is not uncommon to meet people in Iran who treat you to lunch or pay your taxi fare.
 So make sure that you don’t take it wrong.
 Seek help from your guide in case you’re not sure about the most appropriate way to deal with the matter.

 How to shop and haggle in Iran?

 Now that you know the difference between Rial and Toman and have a basic understanding of the phenomenon of ta’rof, you won’t have much difficulty shopping in Iran.
-However, for those of you who want to come back home with suitcases filled with Persian souvenirs, it’s crucial to know how to buy things at bargain prices or at least not being ripped off.
+However, for those of you who want to come back home with suitcases filled with Persian souvenirs, it’s crucial to know how to buy things at bargain prices or at least not to be ripped off.

 First of all, it’s important to know where and when to haggle over prices.
 Generally, bargaining is not normal and appropriate for a wide range of goods and services that have fixed prices, such as at convenience stores, grocery stores, restaurants, coffee shops, public transportation (including fixed-route taxi cabs), etc.